AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

     t-statistic:  3.226432025596896
     p-value:  0.002113020067139584

 I suspect that this has more to do with location than anything.
-I double having "Cha" as the word for tea makes a laguage harder.
+I double having "Cha" as the word for tea makes a language harder.
 To see this, we can run a χ^2 test with this vs language genus, we can see a significant relation

 ```python
 ct = pd.crosstab(langDf['genus'], langDf['138A Tea'])